dhia06-dridi/cnn_MNIST_pytorch/README.md

 ## Installation

-To run this project, you need to install the required dependencies:
+To set up the environment, ensure you have Python installed and run the following command to install the required libraries:

 ```bash
 pip install torch torchvision matplotlib numpy pillow